-- The current available workforce is mismatched to the skills requirements for the available jobs, especially with Net Zero Transforming Economy job roles becoming available now and into the future. - High amounts of short-term, seasonal and casualised roles in industries such as horticulture, agriculture, hospitality and the care sector, meaning long term job security is not always able to be provided. - Job exposure activities are limited and constrained due to administrative and/or legal considerations inherent within the provider/client relationship.
-This limits young people, long term unemployed individuals or people wanting a career change to be exposed to other industries. - There is disparity between individuals expectations of employment and training and a business or training organisation's expectation of an employee/student. - Disproportionate employment difficulties for people with limited capacity to commit to full time employment such as but not limited to people with a disability, people with caring responsibilities, young people, people undertaking study. - Loss of trained workforce to other locations such as the Pilbara and Goldfields mining communities (fly in fly out workers) to larger centres such as Perth. - A small caseload consisting of individuals with challenges to employment such as lack of housing security, cost of living pressures, lack of a driver's licence or other means of transport, mental health, fines and access to reliable technology or internet. - High amounts of staff burnout and turnover in businesses means a reduced capacity to support new employees and turnover remains high.
+- Skills gaps, with an identified mismatch between the available workforce and the skills requirements for the available jobs, especially with Net Zero Transforming Economy job roles becoming available now and into the future. - High amounts of short-term, seasonal and casualised roles in industries such as horticulture, agriculture, hospitality and the care sector, meaning long term job security is not always able to be provided. - Job exposure activities are limited and constrained.
+This limits young people, long term unemployed individuals or people wanting a career change to be exposed to other industries. - Disparity between an individuals' expectation of employment/training and an organisation's expectation of an employee/student. - Disproportionate employment difficulties for people with limited capacity to commit to full time employment, such as but not limited to, people with a disability, people with caring responsibilities, young people and/or people undertaking study. - A lack of awareness and understanding of the range of careers, training and employment advice, assistance, programs and supports available.

+- Loss of trained workforce to other locations, such as the Pilbara and Goldfields mining communities (fly in fly out workers) or larger centres such as Perth. - A small caseload consisting of individuals with complex challenges to employment, including housing insecurity, cost of living pressures, transport barriers, mental ill health and/or access to reliable technology or internet. - High amounts of staff burnout and turnover in businesses, means a reduced capacity to support new employees and turnover remains high. - A lack of housing options in the region, creating inability to bring in skilled staff to fill skill-gaps and/or impacts to students.
+Entry level workers, skilled workers or students may face long travel times daily or may not be able to accept available employment opportunities. - Regional transport difficulties, impacting the accessibility of training and employment opportunities.
+Minimal public transport options are available and costs associated with owning and maintaining a vehicle are high.